Reporting an Incident

-Users of radiation must report incidents to the radiation regulator located in their state or territory.
-Commonwealth departments and agencies report to ARPANSA.
+Users of radiation must report incidents to the radiation regulator in their state or territory.
 Find below the contact details of your radiation regulator.
+Commonwealth departments and agencies should report to ARPANSA.

 When reporting, please ensure that you meet the requirements of your regulatory body.
-An in-depth analysis will assist ARIR in publishing relevant details on causes and preventions that can be used to promote radiation safety throughout Australia.
-Holistic Safety tools may assist you in identifying the primary and contributory causes of the incident, and any measure which would prevent the incident from re-occurring.
+An in-depth investigation and sufficient detail about the incident will assist ARPANSA’s nationwide analysis of incidents.
+It will also allow us to publish meaningful information about causes and prevention measures that can be used to promote radiation safety throughout Australia.
+Holistic Safety tools may assist you in identifying the primary and contributory causes of an incident and any measures that may prevent a recurrence.